didiooi/UnconformityDetection/README.md

 [Pynoddy](https://github.com/flohorovicic/pynoddy)
 [CycleGAN repo](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)
 [Paper for CycleGAN](https://arxiv.org/abs/1703.10593)

+##  Thanks
+Evan, Gram and Diego from Agile
+Steve Pursey

 ## Terminology
 **Unconformity**: A discontinuity in sediment deposition shown as buried erosional surface separating 2 rock masses or strata of different ages. or Geologic surface separating older from younger rocks and representing a gap in the geologic record.